beejjorgensen/bgc/src/bgc_part_0400_pointers.md

 byte orderings.

-So _anyway_, if we can get on with it and get a drum roll and some forboding music playing for the definition of a pointer, _a pointer is the address of some data in memory_.
-Imagine the classical score from
+So _anyway_, if we can get on with it and get a drum roll and some forboding music playing for the definition of a pointer, _a pointer is a variable that holds an address_.
+Imagine the classical score from 2001:
-2001: A Space Odessey at this point.
+A Space Odessey at this point.
 Ba bum ba bum ba bum BAAAAH!

 Ok, so maybe a bit overwrought here, yes?
 There's not a lot of mystery about pointers.
 They are the address of data.
-Just like an `int` can be `12`, a pointer can be the address of data.
+Just like an `int` variable can hold the value `12`, a pointer variable can hold the address of data.

-This means that all these things mean the same thing:
+This means that all these things mean the same thing, i.e. a number that represents a point in memory:

 * Index into memory (if you're thinking of memory like a big array)
 * Address
-* Pointer
 * Location

 I'm going to use these interchangeably.
 And yes, I just threw _location_ in there because you can never have enough words that mean the same thing.

+And a pointer variable holds that address number.
+Just like a `float` variable might hold `3.14159`.

-Often, we like to make a pointer to some data that we have stored in a variable, as opposed to any old random data out in memory wherever.
+Often, we like to store the address of some data that we have stored in a variable, as opposed to any old random address out in memory wherever.

-Having a pointer to a variable is often more useful.
+When we have that, we say we have a "pointer to" some data.

 So if we have an `int`, say, and we want a pointer to it, what we want is some way to get the address of that `int`, right?
-After all, the pointer is just the _address of_ the data.
+After all, the pointer just holds the _address of_ the data.
 What operator do you suppose we'd use to find the _address of_ the `int`?

-Well, by a shocking suprise that must come as something of a shock to you, gentle reader, we use the `address-of` operator (which happens to be an ampersand: "`&`") to find the address of the data.
+Well, by a shocking surprise that must come as something of a shock to you, gentle reader, we use the `address-of` operator (which happens to be an ampersand: "`&`") to find the address of the data.
 Ampersand.